Walking The Beara Way

 |Beara Way Rambler Ten Days||9||113km||2275m||Moderate|

-Note: For those wishing to take a rest day, we can recommend both Kenmare and Glengarriff.
+Note: For those wishing to take a rest day, we can recommend Castletownbere, Kenmare or Glengarriff.
 Kenmare is a very pretty market town with a large choice of fine restaurants, great pubs and the liveliest traditional music scene outside of Dingle.
 Glengariff is a beautifully situated village offering direct access to Garnish island as well as easy strolls in the Glengarriff Nature Reserve.
 It has a fine location on the shores of Bantry Bay and you can enjoy some good seafood and cosy traditional pubs.
+Castletownbere is a thriving fishing village and “capital” of the peninsula with easy access to Bere Island by a 15 minute ferry trip.
 Just let us know and we can include these extra rest days in your itinerary.

 Our Self Guided Walking Holidays

 Each day we also transport your luggage between the guesthouses.
 A full Irish breakfast is provided each morning in addition to a packed lunch.
 On your final day we will meet you at your guesthouse and bring you back to Kerry airport or Killarney Train Station (or Cork if required).
-We also supply you with the latest (laminated) walking notes, maps and guidebooks to make sure you get the most from your visit.
+We also supply you with the latest waterproof walking notes, maps and guidebooks to make sure you get the most from your visit.
 Also supplied is a cell phone that has the best coverage on the Beara peninsula and we are only a phone call away should you require backup or support during your trek.
+We can also supply you with use of complimentary hiking poles if required.